Zeta Functions of F1-buildings: An Ihara type formula

-A path $(v_0,\cdots,v_n)$ on the graph $X$ is called a \emph{positive geodesic} if it is geodesic in $\R^n$ and $\tau(v_{i+1})=\tau(v_i)+1$ for $i$.
-A closed path $c$ in $X_\Gamma$ is a positive geodesic if its lifting in $X$ is a positive geodesic; $c$ is primitive if $p$ is not equal to a shorter path repeated several times.
-Two closed paths in $X_\Gamma$ are equivalent if one can be obtained by the other by changing the starting vertex.
+A path $(v_0,\cdots,v_n)$ on the graph $X$ is called a \emph{geodesic}, if it is a straight line in $\R^n$.
+As there are only finitely many directions of the latter which lie in the 1-skeleton, if we defined a zeta function as the product over all closed geodesics in $X_\Ga$, this zeta function would be a finite product of functions, each of which is attached to one direction.
+We instead consider a zeta function corresponding to one direction only.
+A geodesic $(v_0,\dots,v_n)$ is called a \emph{positive geodesic} if it is geodesic in $\R^n$ and $\tau(v_{i+1})=\tau(v_i)+1$ for $i$.
+A closed path $c$ in $X_\Gamma$ is a positive geodesic if its lifting in $X$ is a positive geodesic; $c$ is primitive if $c$ is not equal to a shorter path repeated several times.
+Two closed paths in $X_\Gamma$ are equivalent if one can be obtained from the other by changing the starting vertex.
 Denote the equivalence class of a closed path $c$ by $[c]$.
 In this paper, we shall consider the following zeta function on $X_\Gamma$